-For audio monitor testing, we looked at key metrics that demonstrate how well a monitor performs (quality) and features that help it perform better or are useful to parents and the baby.
-Given that monitors can act as a direct line to the baby and what is happening in the baby's room, it is important that they work as intended, reliably, at a useful range, and with features that are easy to use and contribute to the overall function of the unit.
-Each product should have adequate range capabilities, offer features to increase the parents potential for sleeping, and offer clear sound and useful features.
-If a product does not work as intended or fails to stay reliably connected, then it will likely fail to help parents rest easy so they can fall asleep.
+For audio monitor testing, we consider key metrics that demonstrate how well a monitor performs (quality) and the features that help it perform better or are useful to parents or baby.
+Given that monitors act as a direct line to what is happening in the baby's room, it is important that they work as intended, reliably, with a useful range, and have features that are easy to use and contribute to the overall function of the unit.
+Each product should have adequate range capabilities, offer features to increase your potential for sleeping, and provide clear sound and useful features.
+If a product does not work as intended or fails to stay reliably connected, then it will likely fail to help parents rest easy defeating the purpose of using a monitor.

-Each monitor in this review is rated on how well it performs as a standalone product, and how it compares to similar products in its class in side-by-side testing.
+Each monitor in this review is rated on how well it performs and how it compares to similar products in its class in our in-house side-by-side testing.
 The scores are calculated based on weighted values for the metrics we feel make a monitor exceptional and user-friendly.
-Sound clarity and ease of use are the most highly rated metrics in this review.
-The range is the third highest weighted metric.
-Without significant, reliable range coverage a monitor might fail to work at all, and without quality sound transmission and sound-related features, a product may not work well enough to alert parents or help them to fall asleep.
+Sound clarity and ease of use are the most highly rated metrics, with range coming in as the third most important metric.
+Without significant, reliable range a monitor can fail to work at all, and without quality sound transmission and sound-related features, a product may not work alert parents or help them fall asleep and stay asleep.

-For audio monitors, it is the sound quality that separates the pups from the big dogs.
-Any sound coming out of the parent device should be clear, static free, and easy to hear.
-Ideally, the sound should have little distortion, and we prefer features that limit the kind of sounds transmitted or the volume of sounds.
-It is arguably the most important metric for this kind of product.
-In the middle of the night, you don't want to lose valuable sleep wondering if the noise you heard was your baby or normal house noises.
-If features like sound activation or microphone sensitivity that limit background noise don't work like they are supposed to, then you might lose sleep listening to a loud monitor instead of a baby.
+For audio monitors, the sound quality is what separates the chihuahuas from the big dogs.
+Any sound from the parent device should be clear, static free, and easy to hear.
+Ideally, the sound should have no distortion, and we prefer features that limit the kind of sounds transmitted or the volume of sounds.
+We believe the sound transmission and features are the most important metric for this kind of product.
+In the middle of the night, you don't want to lose valuable sleep wondering if the noise you hear is your baby or normal house noises.
+If features like sound activation or microphone sensitivity that limit background noise don't work like they are supposed to, then you might lose sleep listening to a loud monitor even when your baby is peacefully sleeping.

-About half of the monitors we tested scored above average for sound clarity, but it is a little shocking how poor the sound quality was for some options given the main goal of producing realistic sounds.
-Some of the units were hollow and bright missing the mid-tone and bass ranges, which we feel is disappointing but acceptable.
-However, the static and distortion we heard from several of the units did give us pause.
-The best options offer a fuller range of tones and the ability to change what level of sounds are transmitted (mic adjustment).
+About half of the monitors we tested scored above average for sound clarity, but it is a little shocking how poor the sound quality is for some options given the primary goal to produce realistic sounds.
+Some of the units were hollow and bright without the mid-tone and bass ranges, which we feel is disappointing but acceptable.
+However, static and distortion are not acceptable and we heard it from several of the units.
+The best products offer a fuller range of tones and the ability to change what level of sounds are transmitted (mic adjustment).

 The best scores for sound are 10s earned by the Philips Avent DECT SCD570/10, Vtech DM221, and the Vtech DM222.
-These products had no distortion, even at maximum volume, and no static.
+These products have no distortion or static, even at maximum volume.
 The sound has richer tones overall, and while you wouldn't want to listen to your favorite music through these speakers, the sound is good enough to deliver a realistic interpretation of baby's cries.
-All of the units offer sound activation that works well and goes silent quickly when the baby is quiet.
+All of the top units offer sound activation that works well and goes silent quickly when the baby is quiet.

 Ease of Use

-The ease of use metric is designed to capture whether or not a monitor is intuitive or complicated, how easy it is to setup, and whether or not its features make it easier or more useful.
+Ease of use captures whether or not a monitor is intuitive or complicated, how easy it is to setup, and whether or not the features make it easier or more useful.
 Including all of this prevents the simple featureless products from walking away with top honors in a category that shouldn't be solely about simplicity.
-Obviously, a product with an on/off button and volume control is easy to use, but the bigger question is if it offers anything that improves the user experience or makes using the monitor easier?
+Obviously, a product with an on/off button and volume control is easy to use, but the bigger question is if it offers anything that improves the user experience or makes using the monitor easier.

 The Philips Avent SCD501 earned the highest score for ease of use with a 10 of 10.
 It has an easy to use button system that you may be able to use without the manual.
 The extra features it boasts make using it an overall nicer experience than much of the completion, and we liked the clean lines and simplistic styling it offers for both devices.
 The parent unit also has a handy lanyard for transport and the baby unit has buttons with clear easy to read labels.
 The two units auto-link and the instructions are easy to follow.

-In general, all of these products are easy enough.
-They lack any truly technical features that are complex to use, and they all can be plugged in and used right away without altering factory settings.
-We also concede that given enough time and experience parents can get used to any monitor interface, but we believe you also need to think about caregivers, like a babysitter or a relative, who should be able to effectively use your sound monitor with only a brief overview.
+In general, all of the competitors are easy enough.
+They lack truly technical features that are complex to use, and they all can be plugged in and used right away without altering factory settings.
+We also concede that given enough time and experience parents can get used to any monitor interface, but we believe you also need to think about caregivers, like a babysitter or a relative, who should be able to effectively use your sound monitor with a limited overview.

-You might be thinking all you need is a product that sends sound from a baby device to a parent unit, but if that baby monitor can't connect to the parent device, then it won't matter what information or sound it sends along.
-While ranges, in general, were greater for the audio products than those for the video options, it is still important that you look at the range and consider your own home when deciding which unit might fit your needs.
-Even though most manufacturers include their open field range on the box, they don't all seem to be reporting this number accurately, and even fewer report a potential indoor range for their products.
-While it is true that indoor range can be affected by several variables from walls and floors to appliances and such, our tests can give you an idea of the potential range you can expect, or possibly more importantly how each unit stacked up against the competition in the same location.
+You might think all you need is a product that sends sound from the nursery unit to a parent device, but if that baby monitor can't connect to the parent device because it is too far away or there are too many walls between the units, then it won't matter what information or sound it sends along.
+While ranges, in general, were greater for the audio products than ranges for the video or movement options, it is still important that you consider the range and your home when deciding which unit might fit your needs.
+Even though most manufacturers include their open field range on the box, they aren't all reporting this number accurately, and even fewer manufacturers report a potential indoor range for their products.
+While indoor range can be affected by several variables from walls and floors to appliances and such, our tests can give you a general idea of the potential range you can expect, or more importantly how each unit stacked up against the competition in the same location.

-Larger homes might be better suited to audio monitors as opposed to video (unless you plan to use Wi-Fi) given that their average range is close to 90 feet and through 6 walls.
+Larger homes may be better suited to audio monitors (unless you plan to use Wi-Fi) given that their average range is close to 90 feet and through 6 walls and video monitors are significantly less.
 The longest range for sound products is the Angelcare AC420, with a range of 160 feet through 9 walls.
-The shortest range is the Vtech DM222 at 65 ft and 4 walls.
-Most of the award winners in this review average a nice 5 walls and 95 ft for an indoor range.
+The shortest range is the Angelcare AC403 with 65 ft and four walls.
+Most of the award winners in this review average a useful five walls and 95 ft for an indoor range.

-Some of the products in this review have very few features and do little more than transmitting sound from one device to another.
+Some of the products in this review have very few features and do little more than transmit sound from one device to another.
 You may be thinking, well that's what these products are for, what else should they do?
-While we'd love it if they made breakfast or took out the trash, but we aren't actually looking for features outside the realm of reality.
-We are looking for attributes that help them function better and make using them easier.
-About half of the monitors offer a sound activation feature, something we think is an essential feature that makes using a monitor easier and will help you get more precious sleep.
-This feature keeps a parent device quiet when the baby is not making noise, so it doesn't sit transmitting white noise, room sounds, or chronic static, that would keep you needlessly awake.
+While we'd love it if they made breakfast or took out the trash, we aren't looking for features outside the realm of reality.
+We want attributes that help the monitors function better or make using them easier to use.
+About half of the monitors offer a sound activation feature, something we think is an essential feature that will help you get more precious sleep.
+This feature keeps a parent device quiet when the baby is not making noise, so it doesn't sit transmitting white noise, room sounds, or chronic static, that could keep you needlessly awake.

-Another feature we liked, and think is important though not a deal breaker, is two-way communication between devices.
-Not all of the units offer it, but given that it doesn't affect overall price, it seems a shame to get a monitor without it.
-Some of the other features we considered in this metric are nightlights, lullabies, alerts, battery backup in the baby unit, rechargeable parent unit, belt clips, and temperature sensors.
-You may not need bells and whistles to get the job done, but some parents will want them.
+Another feature we like is two-way communication between devices.
+The lack of two-way is not a deal breaker and many parents find they don't use it, but if you want it, it is a nice add-on that rarely effects price.
+Some of the other features we considered are nightlights, lullabies, alerts, battery backup in the baby unit, rechargeable parent unit, and temperature sensors.
+You may not need bells and whistles to get the job done, but some parents want them.

-The Vtech DM221 earned the top score in this metric with 9 of 10.
-This product has almost every feature parents want, including sound activation and two-way talk to the baby.
-Our other Editors' Choice winner, the Philips Avent SCD570/10 earned an 8 in this metric, also with sound activation and two-way talk to the baby.
+The Vtech DM221 earns the top score in this metric with 9 of 10.
+This product has almost every feature parents want, including sound activation (a must-have) and two-way talk to the baby.
+Our other Editors' Choice winner, the Philips Avent SCD570/10 earned an 8 in this metric and also features sound activation and two-way talk to the baby.
 The Philips Avent SCD570/10 also sports a nightlight, adjustable microphone sensitivity, alerts, lullaby, temperature sensor, and sound level LED indicators.
-We think both units offer features to keep parents and baby happy.
+We think both units have features to keep parents and baby happy.

 The product with the lowest features score is the Vtech DM111 with a 3.
-Outside basic alerts for out of range and low battery, this monitor has no features that we felt make life easier or more enjoyable.
-It doesn't offer any attribute to control sounds, and it lacks any added feature for soothing baby.
-This product only has a $25 price tag and has relatively good sound and a nice range making it a good option for those who aren't concerned with features or have a limited budget.
+Outside basic alerts for out of range and low battery, this monitor has no features that we feel make life easier or more enjoyable.
+It doesn't offer anything for sound control, and it lacks added features for soothing.
+This product is only $25 and has relatively good sound and a nice range making it a good option for parents who aren't concerned with features or have a limited budget.

-While we don't think that having every feature under the sun is a necessity, we do think that sound activation is key and should be something parents look for when deciding what to buy.
+While we don't think that every feature is a necessity, we do think that sound activation is key and should be something parents look for when deciding what to buy if the budget allows.
 You will be glad you insisted on it when you are trying to fall asleep at night, and your room is silent instead of filled with white noise, static, and strange sounds emanating from the monitor.
-The rest of the potential features are items of convenience.
-If you are a deep sleeper or enjoy white noise, then the sound activation feature may be less important to you and a monitor like the Vtech DM111 may be just the ticket to saving money without the bells and whistles.
+The other potential features are merely items of convenience.
+If you are a deep sleeper or enjoy white noise, then the sound activation feature may be less important and a monitor like the Vtech DM111 could save you money without the bells and whistles.